Home

 The final amount of breast development obtained by a transsexual woman from hormone treatment is very variable and depends on several factors:

 Hormones: It long been known that oestrogen plays the major role in breast tissue development, with a debate over whether progesterone is also useful.
 Recent research has also found that Growth Hormones (GH), in particular IGF-1 (Insulin-like Growth Factor 1) plays an important supporting role.
-However GH levels diminish dramatically in late puberty, and thus handicaps breast development in transwomen who start hormones after about age 17.
-Although IGF-1 drugs can be prescribed, doctors are reluctant to do this due to many potentially serious side effects in an adult.
+However GH levels diminish dramatically in late puberty, and thus handicaps breast development in transwomen who start hormones after age 16.
+Although IGF-1 drugs can be prescribed, doctors are reluctant to do this due to the many potentially serious side effects in an adult.

 Effects of Testostererone: The body of a transgender girl or woman has since the foetus stage been exposed to larger amounts of testosterone hormones than a girl.
 The cumulative effect on the body is very significant - the most obvious early differentiation is a penis rather than a vagina, but there does seem to be a significant impact on potential breast growth as well.
 The constant drizzle of testosterone in the womb and onwards has an irreversible effect on the potential breast development of "boys".